Connect and set up external audio devices

 Common issues

-• "Listening" stuck on screen, then a generic error when the mic wasn't available: When a microphone couldn't be accessed at the start of dictation, Flow showed the "Listening" bubble for up to 24 seconds before displaying a generic "Transcript failed to load" error.
+When a microphone couldn't be accessed at the start of dictation, Flow showed the "Listening" bubble for a while before displaying a generic "Transcript failed to load" error.
 Flow now immediately dismisses the session and shows a specific notification — for example, if no mic is connected, if your previously selected mic was disconnected, or if another app is using the mic.
+Update Wispr Flow to the latest version and restart to resolve this.

-• Microphone list empty or errors right after launch: The microphone list didn't load in time when the menu was opened immediately after launching Flow.
+The microphone list didn't load in time when the menu was opened immediately after launching Flow.
+Update Wispr Flow to the latest version and restart to resolve this.

 FAQs